 Before I go further, I want to clarify that it’s a young David Attenborough I’m talking about here.
 Our soda pop deliveries weren’t undertaken by a man in his nineties.

-A rise in litigation against companies has rendered current Health & Safety procedures to be increasingly stringent these days.
+A rise in litigation has rendered current Health & Safety procedures to be increasingly stringent these days.
 However, I suspect employing a nonagenarian man to lug around crates of glass bottles would have been similarly frowned in the laxer 1970’s.

 Like the vast majority of blogs I write, I rarely read them after I’ve published them on writesaidfred.org .
 The simple reason being that if I did I’d pick them to pieces.
 In an ideal scenario I’d like a proof reader to review the work before I send.
 However, as my work isn’t monetised, paying someone to undertake that isn’t currently an option.